 and Windows Workflow.

-Course Overview Hi, this is Scott Allen, and welcome to C# Fundamentals.
+Course Overview Hi.
+This is Scott Allen, and welcome to C# Fundamentals.
 The goal of this course is to give you all the knowledge that you need to start being productive with the C# programming language.
-C# has consistently been one of the top three programming languages to learn because it's used widely in the industry, and it's an expressive and powerful language.
-In this course, we're going to learn about the C# language, as well as the .NET framework that you'll use when building software with C#.
-We are going to build a gradebook application to store grades from a class of students, and along the way, we'll learn how to define classes and methods in C#, as well as learn essential topics like error handling.
-We'll also discuss object-oriented programming with C#, and I'll give you a list of my best practices for the language before we leave the course.
-By the end of the course, you'll be ready to contribute to your own project with C#, and you'll also be prepared to move onto some additional C# courses covering features in more detail, like generics in C# and language integrated query, or LINQ, with C#.
+C# has consistently been one of the top three programming languages to learn because it's used widely in the industry and it's an expressive and powerful language.
+In this course, we're going to learn about the C# language, as well as the .NET Framework that you'll use when building software with C#.
+We are going to build a gradebook application to store grades from a class of students, and along the way we'll learn how to define classes and methods in C#, as well as learn essential topics like error handling.
+We'll also discuss object‑oriented programming with C#, and I'll give you a list of my best practices for the language before we leave the course.
+By the end of the course, you'll be ready to contribute to your own projects with C#, and you'll also be prepared to move on to some additional C# courses, covering features in more detail, like generics in C# and Language Integrated Query, or LINQ, with C#.
 Now, I do assume you already have a small amount of basic programming knowledge before you start this course, so hopefully you've already done some work with true and false and Boolean logic, and you've seen how to write a loop in some other language.
 If so, we're ready to start.